(952) 715-6262

 Immediately Following Surgery

 We will send you home with gauze in your mouth over the wisdom tooth sites.
 Please bite with pressure on this gauze for the first hour.
 After that first hour, remove the gauze.
 If there is still bleeding, take a provided sterile gauze, fold it and place it over the tooth site.
 Bite with firm pressure for 30 minutes.
-Do this two more times if the bleeding continues, if this does not bring the bleeding to an unnoticeable level, find a black tea bag and place that over the socket, and bite with pressure for 1 hour.
+Do this two more times if the bleeding continues, if this does not bring the bleeding to an unnoticeable level, find a black tea bag and place that over the socket, and bite with pressure for one hour.
 A summary of recommendations is below.

 • Gauze over the surgical area should remain in place for an hour.
 After this time, the gauze is gently removed and discarded